mxmlnkn/rapidgzip/results/benchmarks/benchmarkIOWrite.md

     but it is still SLOWER than a simple single-core pwrite.
  6. Writing to 4 files from 4 threads doubles the write speed to ~8.7 GB/s!
     However, how can I make use of this when I want one result file?!
+ 7. Writing to separate mmaps, even when they all are part of the same file descriptor, just different chunks of it, increases the write speed significantly to those comparable when writing to a preallocated file: ~4.5 GB/s!

 # Test with ext4 formatted (veracrypt encrypted) NVME drive